lunchboxer/express-njk-datastar-template/README.md

 - nunjucks
 - express
-- datastar
+- That's it, okay?

 This is a template for an [Express](http://expressjs.com/) app using [nunjucks](https://mozilla.github.io/nunjucks/) as the templating engine.
-For reactivity and interactivity with the server, the front-end uses [datastar](https://data-star.dev/).
-This is a similar approach to using HTMX and Alpine.js, but simpler.
+There is no frontend javascript.
+Add it as you need it.
+As is, it does plenty without any need for it.

 It requires Node.js v18 or later.